• Skip to main content

 Cubed peeled potatoes in pot.

-2. Make the dressing by placing all the ingredients (not the water) in a bowl and stirring until thoroughly combined.
+2. Make dressing: Place all the ingredients (not the water) in a bowl and stir until thoroughly combined.
 Add a little water/lemon juice if needed, season to taste and set aside.

 Combining dill lemon dressing ingredients in bowl.

-3. To assemble the salad spread the lettuce over a large plate (or use a wide-bottom bowl), add the potatoes and scatter chunks of salmon over the top.
-Add the remaining ingredients, season with pepper (see ***Notes), pour the dressing over the whole thing and enjoy your potato salmon salad.
+3. Assemble salad: Scatter the lettuce over a large plate (or use a wide-bottom bowl), add the potatoes and scatter chunks of salmon over the top.
+Add the remaining ingredients and season with salt and pepper to taste.
+Pour the dressing over the whole thing and enjoy your potato and salmon salad.

 Side view of potato salmon salad with lettuce, lemon and dressing in background.